openstack-archive/fuel-specs/specs/5.1/upgrade-lrzip.rst

 ------------------

 It takes about 15 minutes on a VirtualBox environment to unpack the LRZ archive.
-It does not have a noticable impact on build time.
+It does not have a noticeable impact on build time.

 The upgrade process will be faster because there is no need to unpack fuel-images.tar.lrz file